Converting HTML to WordPress (Step-by-Step)

 1. Install the Import Plugin

-The first thing you need to do is install the plugin HTML Import 2.
-The easiest way to achieve this is to go to Plugins > Add New and search for it by name.
-When you find it on the list (it might be further to the bottom), click on Install Now.
+The plugin HTML Import 2 has been a common choice for this task.
+The easiest way to find it is to go to Plugins > Add New and search for it by name.
+When you find it on the list, click on Install Now.
 Activate it when it’s done.

 2. Prepare the Import